Watching

 The NHC (National Hurricane Center)

 NHC websiteIt is LE Reference weather link for cyclone monitoring.
-For decades the nhc tirelessly informs and tracks cyclone systems in the North Atlantic and the North Pacific.
-Ever more relevant forecasts and extraordinary tools such as the famous “Hurricane Hunters” planes which cross the most violent hurricanes to collect all the necessary data.
-In addition to the data on the website, the nhc and NOAA make all their data available through FTP servers (it is thanks to this data that the site Tropical weather is partially automated).
+For decades the NHC tirelessly reports and tracks hurricane systems in the North Atlantic and the North Pacific.
+Ever more relevant forecasts and exceptional tools such as the famous "Hurricane Hunters" planes that fly through the most violent hurricanes to collect all the necessary data.
+In addition to the data on the website, the NHC and NOAA make all their data available through FTP servers (it is thanks to this data that the site Tropical weather is partially automated).
 In short, an absolute MUST for all those who want serious information.

 A tutorial on all the data of the NOAA and how to use them will be available soon in the member part of the site.